imvenkip/cortx-motr-1/doc/source-structure.md

 Add foo/Kbuild.sub to EXTRA_DIST in the top-level Makefile.am.

+### module for stand-alone UT's

-2) If you want to build the module as separate stand-alone UT named <module>, then in the top-level Kbuild makefile add it to the obj-m variable:
+If you want to build the module as separate stand-alone UT named <module>, then in the top-level Kbuild makefile add it to the obj-m variable:

     obj-m += path/to/your/module/object.o